KanekarSnehal/Socially/README.md

   - User can see other peoples profile page
   - Check their posts
   - Follow/Unfollow user
-- Filters for Sorting Posts
-  - Sort post by latest, oldest and trending
 - Posts
   - User can create post with photos and emoji
   - User can update his/her post